aditya1503/TorTracker/README.md

 Although the data is ecnrypted, there are feature engineering techniques that can help in looking for patterns in the packets transmitted.

-The code gives around 44% accuracy on the test dataset.
+The code gives around 44% accuracy on the test dataset. (in predicting 10 different websites)

 ToDo: We can use Recurrent Neural Networks with LSTM (and other deep learning techniques) to improve the accuracy, which automatically engineer the features.
 (Will upload this part next week)